jasonrandrews/arm-software-developers/content/en/devsummit22/build.md

 Full [documentation](https://github.com/project-chip/connectedhomeip/tree/master/examples/chip-tool) for `chip-tool` is provided in the repository.

-### Control chip-lighting-app with chip-tool
+### Control lighting-app with chip-tool

-The `chip-lighting-app` can now be controlled with `chip-tool`, simulating remote control of the application.
+The `lighting-app` can now be controlled with `chip-tool`, simulating remote control of the application.

 In the `chip-tool` instance, send a message to turn the light ON, using the command:
 ```console
 ./out/debug/chip-tool onoff on 0x11 1
 ```
-Observe in the log of `chip-lighting-app` that this state is reflected with:
+Observe in the log (you will need to scroll back about a page) of the `lighting-app` that this state is reflected with:
 ```
 [TIMESTAMP][INSTANCEID] CHIP:ZCL: On/Off set value: 1 1
 [TIMESTAMP][INSTANCEID] CHIP:ZCL: Toggle on/off from 0 to 1